3 min read

 Born around 1122 into the powerful duchy of Aquitaine, Eleanor inherited one of the wealthiest and most culturally sophisticated territories in Europe at the age of fifteen.
 She was not merely a royal bride — she was a geopolitical asset.

-She would become Queen of France through marriage to Louis VII.
+She became Queen of France through marriage to Louis VII.
 When that union proved politically and temperamentally mismatched, it was annulled.
 Within weeks, she married Henry II of England — a union that created the Angevin Empire and redrew the map of medieval Europe.

-She bore eight children, including Richard the Lionheart and King John.
-She rode on crusade.
-She supported rebellion when dynastic succession was threatened.
-She endured fifteen years of imprisonment under Henry II.
-Upon his death, she immediately resumed political leadership, acting as regent, negotiating ransoms, and managing alliances into her seventies.
+She bore eight children, rode on crusade, supported rebellion when dynastic succession was threatened, and endured fifteen years of imprisonment under Henry II.
+Upon his death, she immediately resumed political leadership — negotiating ransoms and managing alliances into her seventies.
+Eleanor is most clearly ENTJ: an executive force who governed through structural command, not relational harmony.

 Te — Dominant